 |Student Learning Outcomes -|

-- A successful student will prepare themselves as an instrument of vibrant communication.
+- A successful student will understand how to prepare themselves as an instrument of vibrant communication of a text.

 - A successful student will apply the integrated skills of realistic textual analysis into tangible actor choices by employing imagination, observation and concentration, as they apply to determining character action.